OrdinaryMagician/kirin_m/README.md

 This is basically an over-under shotgun powered by magic, designed by famed gunsmith **Irai Sokana**, grandmother of one of **Kirin**'s maids.
 Each cartridge comes packed with several iron pellets and a charge of pyromantic salt. **Kirin** can carry up to 18 cartridges in total.

-Primary fire shoots the top barrel, while secondary fire shoots the bottom barrel.
+Primary fire shoots each barrel.
 Due to the employment of solidified pyromantic mana, a potent burst of flame will be released with each shot, making attacks at point blank deal A LOT of fire damage.
-Pressing the zoom key toggles a *"linked fire"* mode, where either trigger press will fire both barrels at once.
+Secondary fire allows you to overcharge the loaded shells, enhancing their strength even further at the cost of extreme recoil.

 Unlike other firearms, the use of a physical propellant means that the weapon does not need to be replenished with mana for it to keep operating.